JorgenVatle/meteor-vite-plugin-type-api/README.md

 > - Relay modules are parsed with Rollup's built-in AST parser.
 > - Method and publication directories are configurable through Vite allowing for methods to be defined by either a custom file extension, directory name or both.
 >
-> `zodern:relay` is supported by Vite through [`@meteor-vite/plugin-zodern-relay`](https://github.com/JorgenVatle/meteor-vite/tree/release/npm-packages/%40meteor-vite/plugin-zodern-relay).
+> If you want to use `zodern:relay` with Vite, instead use [`@meteor-vite/plugin-zodern-relay`](https://github.com/JorgenVatle/meteor-vite/tree/release/npm-packages/%40meteor-vite/plugin-zodern-relay).

 ## Installation